AdithyaKahawanugoda/FullStack_Assignment/README.md

    Step 3 - Then execute "npm run seed" command to populate local mongodb with an Admin user (email: admin@gmail.com, password: admin123)

+   \*_Please do not paste email address into input fields, write them by your own.
+(Otherwise validation will return false)_

    Step 4 - Execute "npm start" command to launch backend server

    Step 5 - Navigate to frontend directory and execute "npm install" command to install required npm packages